 The second generation HFM-100 instrument is an excellent choice when making steady-state thermal conductivity measurements of specimens such as insulation products and construction materials.
 Thermtest has rigorously engineered the Heat Flow Meter (HFM) to meet the requirements of international standards including ASTM C518, ISO 8301, and EN 12667.
 Operating the HFM is straightforward—a sample is positioned between two heating – cooling plates, and the upper plate, powered by stepper motors positioned in each corner, lowers to contact the top of the sample.
 Plate contact with the test specimen is controlled by a standard applied pressure, or by a user defined specimen thickness.

-A heat flux sensor is integrated into each plate and used to monitor heat flux (Q/A), generated by the difference in temperature (ΔT) between the top and bottom plate at regular intervals, until steady-state heat flux is observed.
-The composite heat flux is then used to calculate thermal conductivity (λ) and thermal resistance (R) according to Fourier’s Law.
+Stepper motors are controlled by individual optical encoders for measurement of sample thickness (L), to the nearest 0.05 mm (0.0019 in).
+Integrated logic between stepper motors allows the upper plate to sense and adjust for specimens with surface variations, optimizing plate – specimen contact for measurements.
+One heat flux sensor is integrated into each plate, and is used to monitor heat flux (Q/A), generated due to the difference in temperature (ΔT) between the top and bottom plate at regular intervals, until steady-state heat flux is observed.
+The composite heat flux is then used to measure thermal resistance (R) and calculate thermal conductivity (λ) according to Fourier’s Law.